libapps/libapps-mirror/ssh_client/README.md

 * [build.sh]: The main compile script.
 Takes care of downloading & compiling NaCl, webports, OpenSSH, and any other software.
 Run it and forget!
 * [Makefile]: Used only to compile the plugin code under [src/].
-* [nacl-openssh.sh]: Script used to download & build OpenSSH specifically.
-  Do not try to run this directly as it relies on settings in [build.sh].
-* [openssh-7.6p1.patch]: Minor changes needed to make OpenSSH work under NaCl.
 * `output/`: All download & compiled objects are saved here.
   * `hterm/plugin/`: The final output of the build process for [nassh].
 * [src/]: The NaCl plugin code that glues the JavaScript and OpenSSH worlds.